-On July 11, 1991, the East Asian Library was named Cheng Yu Tung East Asian Library to recognize the especially significant contribution and dedicated support of Dr. Cheng for the improvement and expansion of the library.
+On July 11, 1991, the East Asian Library was renamed Cheng Yu Tung East Asian Library to recognize the especially significant contribution and dedicated support of Dr. Cheng for the improvement and expansion of the library.

-In 1999, an experimental laboratory facility to support the reading and writing of East Asian scripts in e-mail and word-processing was installed in the Current Resources Centre.
-6 computers were installed to support faculty and students using CJK scripts in electronic communication and research.
-They are also used for library teaching and instructional activities as well.
-In 2001, EASIC, The East Asian Studies Internet Courseware was developed with the help of the Universitys technology initiative funding award.
-Since then activities related to the teaching and learning of East Asian Studies have been greatly facilitated.
+In 1999, an experimental laboratory facility to support the reading and writing of East Asian scripts in email and word processing was installed in the Current Resources Centre.
+Six computers were installed to support faculty and students using CJK scripts in electronic communication and research.
+They were also used for library teaching and instructional activities.
+In 2001, EASIC (East Asian Studies Internet Courseware) was developed with the help of the University’s technology initiative funding award.
+Since then, technology-related aspects of teaching and learning of East Asian Studies have been greatly facilitated.

-In 2014, the University of Toronto Libraries received financial support from the National Central Library of Taiwan to digitize over 200 titles of Chinese rare books at the Cheng Yu Tung East Asian Library.
-In the subsequent year, the National Central Library also supported our library to establish Canada's first "Taiwan Resource Centre for Chinese Studies".
+In 2014, the University of Toronto Libraries received financial support from the National Central Library of Taiwan to digitize over 200 titles of Chinese rare books held at the Cheng Yu Tung East Asian Library.
+In the subsequent year, the National Central Library also supported the library in establishing Canada's first Taiwan Resource Centre for Chinese Studies.

 In 2014-2015, the East Asian Library underwent further renovations (Phase 1) to a portion of its main entrance area, including Loan and Reference Services.
 From 2019-2021, under the leadership of East Asian Library director, Hana Kim, the library undertook additional renovations (Phase 2) to expand its role and visibility and increase its profile at the University of Toronto and beyond.
 The renovations increased library capacity, enhanced student study and learning engagement spaces, and created flexible spaces with upgraded technological infrastructure.